-Offering – A piece of Obsidian is placed inside of the opening
+Offering – A piece of a wyrd item with the Void trait is placed inside of the opening

-Offering – Sage is stuffed alongside the Obsidian until the pocket cannot contain any more materials.
+Offering – An herb with the Paralytic quality is stuffed alongside the Obsidian until the pocket cannot contain any more materials.

 Focus – The wound is sutured with the offerings inside with a Medical Professional Tool Kit and bandaged.